Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 We do not guarantee that the clients are thread-safe.
 We do not recommend reusing client instances across threads.
 It is up to the running application to use the clients in a thread-safe manner.

-The data model types, such as `EventData` and `EventDataBatch` are not thread-safe.
+The data model types, such as `EventDataBatch` are not thread-safe.
 They should not be shared across threads nor used concurrently with client methods.

 ## Examples